wilbowma/ubc-procmail/README.md

   `user_prefs` file found in this repo, which notably includes crowdsourced DNS allow and blocklists, and a reputation plugin which learns blocklists based on your spam filed in the `Junk` folder.

+## Debugging
+- Note that after a change to some of the remote machines, you may need to move your crontab from one to another.
+Pay attention to emails from tech that affect kokanee or remote.
+- After a system upgrade, I may need to run `cpan -r`, if the Perl binary or standard libraries have been upgraded.